 This will lauch emacs, our editor of choice, with Allegro Common Lisp running as sub-processes to the editor.
 The benefits of this set-up will become apparent sooner or later.
-In emacs, find the buffer named '\common-lisp\'.
+In emacs, find the buffer named 'common-lisp'.
 Here you can interact with the Lisp interpreter, i.e. type in s-expressions at the prompt, have them evaluated, and the result returned to you.
-Our default setup makes use of the Allegro CL emacs-Lisp interface (ELI), which is similar in spirit to the open-source SLIME (as assumed by Seibel, 2005).
+Our default setup makes use of the Allegro CL emacs - Lisp interface (ELI), which is similar in spirit to the open-source SLIME (as assumed by Seibel, 2005).
 Note that, unfortunately, ELI and SLIME differ in how they bind commands to keys in emacs; to get started, we will assume ELI as our primary development environment.
-Once we look closer on the functionality of our integrated Lisp development environment, we will have more to say on both ELI and SLIME.
+Once we look closer on the functionality of our integrated Lisp development environment, we will have more to say on both ELI (and possibly SLIME).

-For this session, we do not supply a starting package or skeleton software, but will mostly interact with the Lisp interpreter directly, i.e. evaluate Lisp expressions through the '\common-lisp\' buffer.
+For this session, we do not supply a starting package or skeleton software, but will mostly interact with the Lisp interpreter directly, i.e. evaluate Lisp expressions through the 'common-lisp' buffer.
 To record your results for later inspection, in emacs, consider constructing a file in which you save your results and comments.
 For the final part of this assignment, however, it is advisable to compile your Lisp code before running it, as some (recursive) functions will run many orders of magnitude faster when compiled Please see the Emacs and Lisp Cheat Sheet available from the course page.
+If you are comfortable with emacs already (or are feeling courageous), feel free to start using the more advance interface between emacs and the LKB and Lisp system.
+For example, rather than typing directly into the Lisp prompt (through the emacs 'common-lisp' buffer), you might put all your code into a file 'assignment1a.lsp' from the beginning.
+You can then use emacs commands like 'M-C-x' (evaluates the top-level s-expression currently containing the cursor) or 'C-c C-b' (evaluates the entire buffer) to interactively load your code into the Lisp system; remember that, after each change you make in the file 'assignment1a.lsp', you need to re-evaluate the code before your changes will take effect.
+For testing purposes, we still recommend you use the 'common-lisp' Lisp prompt.